Ethiopian spiced pumpkin soup (D'ba zigni)

-There are over 800 varieties of pumpkins on this planet, and quite a few of them native to Africa.
-Some African cultures or tribes have even elevated this plant to a "god-like" status, they grow it and use every aspect of the plant.
-We enjoy it a soups or in stews most commonly, but in Africa they eat the leaves, use the thick stems and vines to make ropes, use the hard shelled gourds for water bottles, musical instruments, containers of various kinds, and of course the pumpkin flesh, skins, seeds and flowers are all enjoyed more dishes and ways than can be described.
+There are over 800 varieties of pumpkins on this planet, and quite a few of them are native to Africa.
+Some African cultures or tribes have even elevated this plant to a "god-like" status; they grow it and use every aspect of it.
+We enjoy it in soups or stews most commonly, but in Africa, they eat the leaves, use the thick stems and vines to make ropes, use the hard-shelled gourds for water bottles, musical instruments, containers of various kinds, and of course, the pumpkin flesh, skins, seeds and flowers are all enjoyed more dishes and ways than can be described.
 Most importantly, the WHO has declared it a nutritionally important crop for Africa due to the high levels of vitamins, minerals and fibre.

-Berbere spice mix is also native to Northern Africa, found in variations across the region.
-It is used in so many ways, as a rub on meats for grilling, as a seasoning in slow-braised meats and vegetables, as a condiment with stir-fried vegetables or eggs.
-It most commonly thought to have originated in Ethiopia and Eritrea, but very similar versions are seen is Morocco and Somalia and some other neighboring countries.
-I have included the recipe here, but quite frankly there are excellent ready-made versions available in India (at Doyen Foods) and in the US (at Brundo Spice Company), frankly it is just so much cheaper to buy the read mix.
+The berbere spice mix is also native to Northern Africa and is found in regional variations.
+It is used in many ways, such as a rub on meats for grilling, as a seasoning in slow-braised meats and vegetables, or as a condiment with stir-fried vegetables or eggs.
+It is most commonly thought to have originated in Ethiopia and Eritrea, but similar versions are seen in Morocco, Somalia and other neighbouring countries.
+I have included the recipe here, but quite frankly, excellent ready-made versions are available in India (at Doyen Foods) and in the US (at Brundo Spice Company); frankly, buying the ready spice mix is just so much cheaper.

 Ingredients: